mperezfuster/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

     ls -l <cgroup_mount_point>/memory/gpdb
     ```

-    If these directories exist and are owned by `gpadmin:gpadmin`, you have successfully configured cgroups for Greenplum Database CPU resource management.
+    If these directories exist and are owned by `gpadmin:gpadmin`, you have successfully configured cgroups for Greenplum Database resource management.

 #### <a id="cgroupv2"></a>Configuring cgroup v2